-Coast Guard ASVAB Practice Test: Free Practice Sets, Study Guide & Mock Exams
+Coast Guard ASVAB Practice Test: Free Practice Sets, Pretest & Mock Exams

-- Coast Guard ASVAB study guide approach: daily practice + weekly mock
+Coast Guard weekly practice plan: daily drills + weekly mock

-How to Use This Coast Guard ASVAB Study Guide (Simple Weekly Plan)
+How to Use This Coast Guard Practice Page (Simple Weekly Plan)

 The best prep plan is the one you can repeat.
 Start with a short baseline test, then rotate your week across the core areas.
 Most learners improve fastest by focusing first on the AFQT foundation—Arithmetic Reasoning, Math Knowledge, Word Knowledge, and Paragraph Comprehension—because those basics drive your overall readiness.
 Keep daily sessions short, and protect one day per week for a timed mock exam.
 That weekly test helps you practice pacing and shows whether your plan is working.